Atoiks-Games/PDVM/docs/instruction_set.rst

 | Implied   | ``ppc``   | ``$19``   |
 +-----------+-----------+-----------+

-Pops from stack and stores into register C, decrements stack pointer
+Pops from stack and stores into register C, decrements stack pointer.
+Memory of the mapped data is preserved instead of being zeroed out

 ret
 ^^^^^^^^^^^^^^^^^^^^^^^^